2015 CONCACAF Women's U-20 Championship qualification: Goalscorers

 Note: One goal each scored by Guatemala and Nicaragua missing goalscorer information.

 Caribbean Zone

 In the Caribbean Zone, 14 CFU member national teams entered the qualifying competition.
 Among them, 13 teams entered the first round, where they were divided into one group of four teams and three groups of three teams.
-The groups were played between 19–23 June and 26–30 July 2015 and hosted by one of the teams in each group.
+The groups were played between 19 and 23 June and 26–30 July 2015 and hosted by one of the teams in each group.
 The four group winners, the runner-up of the four-team group, and the two best runners-up of the three-team groups advanced to the final round to be joined by final round hosts Haiti.

-In the final round, played between 14–23 October 2015 in Haiti, the eight teams were divided into two groups of four teams, where the top two teams of each group advanced to play a single-elimination tournament.
+In the final round, played between 14 and 23 October 2015 in Haiti, the eight teams were divided into two groups of four teams, where the top two teams of each group advanced to play a single-elimination tournament.
 The top three teams qualified for the final tournament as the CFU representatives.